hosseinmd/prettier-plugin-jsdoc/README.md

 # prettier-plugin-jsdoc

-Prettier plugin for format jsdoc and convert to standard Match with Visual studio and other IDE which support jsdoc
+Prettier plugin for format jsdoc and convert to standard Match with Visual studio and other IDE which support jsdoc.

+Many good examples of how this plugin work, are in tests directory.
+Compare tests and their snapshot

 ## TOC